Reminder: DUA and VRDC access needs to be extended or renewed annually. Read more.

 The purpose of this article is to identify 1) common strengths of Medicare and Medicaid administrative data and 2) broad limitations for researchers to consider when requesting and using the data.

 For data years 2006 and forward, dually eligible Medicare beneficiaries are identified in the Medicare Master Beneficiary Summary File, Base segment.
 Initially available only as a RIF, this file was released as an LDS file in 2016.
 The monthly variable “Medicare-Medicaid Dual Eligibility” identifies dual status.
-Dual eligibles are also identified in the Medicaid Analytic Extract (MAX) Personal Summary (PS) file.

 This article describes three variable groups that can be used to identify managed care enrollment for Medicaid beneficiaries.
 Codes for the variables are also given that identify beneficiaries who received their comprehensive medical care under the Fee-For-Service (FFS) payment system.